cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-cli.md

 ### As downloadable packages

-The downloadable packages allow for an offline installation of the cli and are distributed as rpm, deb and tar.gz packages for Linux.
+The downloadable packages allow for an offline installation of the cli and are distributed as:

-For Windows, there's currently a limited distributable.
-Read below for Windows support.
+* rpms for Centos 6.5 and 7 (in the future, tar.gz and deb packages will be added.)
+* Executable for Windows.

-For OS X, an online installation script is available.
-Read below for OS X support.
+* An OS X dmg will be added in the future (currently, to install on OS X, the below online installation script method is provided.)

 ###  As a downloadable installation script